pullreports/pullreports-quick-start/grails/README.md

 Grails uses [spring-loaded](https://github.com/spring-projects/spring-loaded) to hot deploy changes to class files during development.
 Because Pull Reports deployed within a Servlet Container caches Pull Reports XML Catalog File state in the JVM memory, changes to Catalog Files are not refreshed by `spring-loaded`.

 In order to hot reload changes to Pull Reports XML Catalog Files, the `grails` sub-project uses [spring-boot-devtools](https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-devtools.html) for hot reloading instead of `spring-loaded`.
-In order to enable `spring-boot-devtools`, it is first declared as a `runtime` dependency in [build-ext.gradle](grails/build-ext.gradle).
-Then `spring-loaded` is disabled by the `grails.agent.enabled=false` property in [application-development.yml](grails/grails-app/conf/application-development.yml).
-Finally, to enable hot reloading of XML Catalog Files, explicitly add the Pull Reports JAR to the spring-boot-devtools `restart` classloader via [spring-devtools.properties](grails/src/main/resources/META-INF/spring-devtools.properties).
+In order to enable `spring-boot-devtools`, it is first declared as a `runtime` dependency in [build-ext.gradle](build-ext.gradle).
+Then `spring-loaded` is disabled by the `grails.agent.enabled=false` property in [application-development.yml](grails-app/conf/application-development.yml).
+Finally, to enable hot reloading of XML Catalog Files, explicitly add the Pull Reports JAR to the spring-boot-devtools `restart` classloader via [spring-devtools.properties](src/main/resources/META-INF/spring-devtools.properties).

 ## grails-app/conf/spring/resources.groovy

-The [resources.groovy](grails/grails-app/conf/spring/resources.groovy) file contains three Spring beans necessary for Pull Reports installation.
+The [resources.groovy](grails-app/conf/spring/resources.groovy) file contains three Spring beans necessary for Pull Reports installation.

 ### tomcatEmbeddedServletContainerFactory

-This bean overrides the default `TomcatEmbeddedServletContainerFactory` used by Grails for development deployment with the [JndiTomcatEmbeddedServletContainerFactory] (grails/src/main/java/com/pullreports/qs/grails/JndiTomcatEmbeddedServletContainerFactory.java) class.  `JndiTomcatEmbeddedServletContainerFactory` instantiates a JNDI `javax.sql.DataSource` at `java:comp/env/jdbc/petstore-datasource`.
-This `DataSource` is referenced within [pullreports.properties](grails/src/main/resources/pullreports.properties) as the default `DataSource` for Pull Reports.
+This bean overrides the default `TomcatEmbeddedServletContainerFactory` used by Grails for development deployment with the [JndiTomcatEmbeddedServletContainerFactory] (src/main/java/com/pullreports/qs/grails/JndiTomcatEmbeddedServletContainerFactory.java) class.  `JndiTomcatEmbeddedServletContainerFactory` instantiates a JNDI `javax.sql.DataSource` at `java:comp/env/jdbc/petstore-datasource`.
+This `DataSource` is referenced within [pullreports.properties](src/main/resources/pullreports.properties) as the default `DataSource` for Pull Reports.

 ### `pullreportsListener` and `pullreportsListener`